miaalexkatz/miaalexkatz.github.io/README.md

   onLoad: () => {
     console.log("model has loaded");
   },
+  // Callback for when the "inference camera" is running
   onPrediction: predictions => {
     predictions.sort((a, b) => (a.probability > b.probability ? -1 : 1));
     predictionEl.innerHTML = predictions[0].className;